element-hq/element-ios/Riot/libs/jitsi-meet/README.txt

 jitsi-meet (https://github.com/jitsi/jitsi-meet) does not provide yet a pod for iOS SDK (https://github.com/jitsi/jitsi-meet/issues/1854).
-So, the framework is temporarly
+So, the framework is built as described below and it is temporarly added to the Xcode project.

 How to build JitsiMeet.framework:
 - clone https://github.com/jitsi/jitsi-meet